 Partition WD My Passport Frequently Asked Questions

-Formatting and the creation of partitions takes up room on your WD My Passport drive.
-This is why it is a good idea to buy an external hard drive larger than you need particularly if your requirement is right on the size capacity of a hard drive.
+Formatting and creating partitions takes up room on your Passport external hard drive.
+This is why it is a good idea to buy an external hard drive larger than you need.
+Particularly if your requirement is right on the size capacity of a hard drive.

-What I mean by this is that if you total up your data needs and have 3TB of data.
+What I mean by this is.
+If you total up your data needs and it’s 3TB of data.
 Don’t buy a 3TB disk, buy a 4TB disk.
-Because formatting and writing file systems take up space and you won’t have the space you hoped for.
+Because the formatting and writing file systems take up space.
+And you won’t have the space you hoped for.

-As a second option, you can also download a Mac compatible version of the WD Discovery software and use that to run a disk health check.
+As another option.
+You can also download a Mac compatible version of the WD Drive Utilities software.
+And use that to run a disk health check.
 This can sometimes recover the partition enough for you to use.

-- How do I repartition my WD My Passport drive?
+4. How Do I Re-Partition My WD My Passport Drive?

-If you have existing data in the partition you must copy it off first as partitioning will remove the existing file system information.
-And this will mean you will lose access to your information.
+If you have existing data in your partition you must copy it off first.
+Because partitioning will remove the existing file system information.
+And this will mean you’ll lose any data on your Western Digital hard drive.

-Feel Free to check out some of my other articles on the site.
+Feel Free to check out some of my other Western Digital articles on the site.